-Call a family meeting
+Call a family meeting.

 At the very minimum, keep your spouse in the loop from the get-go.
 It's not only a matter of respect, but coordinating plans between spouses often leads to additional savings for your estate.
 You may want to have a family meeting to discuss your plans with as many family members as possible.
-This can help prevent confusion over how best to honor your memory or how you would have wanted certain financial matters handled.

-Write your will
+Write your will.